-The pug temperament is often described as bubbly and bursting with energy at the seams.
-As you get to know the pug temperament, you will surely be amazed by how much personality is packed into such a small bundle.
+The Pug temperament is often described as bubbly and bursting with energy at the seams.
+As you get to know the Pug temperament and personality, you will surely be amazed by how much personality is packed into such a small bundle.
 Of course, all Pugs will have some individual differences, but let’s take a closer look at some common Pug traits and Pug behaviors.

 The sociable Pug temperament makes this breed an ideal household companion.
 Pugs are often seen following their master as if they are on an invisible leash.
 A Pug likes to be treated as part of the family.
 They can easily know their place in the hierarchy of the pack.
 They can charm their way into your heart and blossom with plenty of attention.

 Pugs can be stubborn but they are not aggressive.
 They possess an independent streak and can easily get bored with repetitive activity particularly during training.
 When bored, they can easily break up your training session with distracting antics to shake off the boredom.
-This can make training a pug quite difficult at times.
+The stubborn Pug temperament can make training a pug quite difficult at times.

 Stop Encouraging Undesirable Behaviors

 Because of their short stature and adorable face, a Pug’s owner often has the tendency to unintentionally encourage undesirable behavior by laughing at their pet’s antics particularly during training.
 The best way to deal with Pug temperament is to be stoic and never be swayed by those big soulful eyes.

 Even though they are cute and endearing, do not allow Pugs to get away with naughty behavior such as begging at the table or barking for attention.

 Ignore unwanted behavior and reward polite behavior in the house.

 The lovable pug lives to please its owners.
 With tons of patience and regularity, you will be able to train your pug successfully.